EmmanuelADAM/jade/issia23/README.md

 - Solutions can exist on web, but the user can need a repair coffee to understand, to fix its product.

 We can add these specification for a simple scenario :
-- there are type of products : mouse, screen,  coffeeMaker, washingMachine, dishwasher,  vacuumCleaner
+- there are type of products : mouse :computer_mouse:, screen,  coffeeMaker, washingMachine, dishwasher,  vacuumCleaner
 - the price of each product is (= ± 15%): mouse  (30€), screen(150€),  coffeeMaker(50€), washingMachine(300€), dishwasher(300€),  vacuumCleaner(100€)
 - a product have from 1 to 4 removable/fixable elements, we name them el1, el2,el3,el4.
 - a breakdown is focused on 1 elt.